All Episodes

 Now, of course, that's starting right now.

-they're frequently imposing an unbelievable, impossible standard of conclusiveness as the reason why.
+So whenever the government wants to avoid responsibility or wants to shift blame or wants to protect the drug industry, they're frequently imposing an unbelievable impossible standard of conclusiveness as the reason why.

 Mitochondrial energy.

-Yeah, it was the coenzyme Q10, that the malevolent pathway was being blocked by statins to stop cholesterol, but it was also preventing the introduction into the bloodstream of coenzyme Q10, causing muscle weakness and myopathy.
+Yeah, it was the coenzyme Q10, that the malevolate pathway was being blocked by statins to stop cholesterol, but it was also preventing the introduction into the bloodstream of coenzyme Q10 causing muscle weakness and myopathy.

 And the agency said no.